AlekiChrome/M3-Broken-Practice-Assessment/README.md

 <hr />

+Error Codes:

+1. Expected corresponding JSX closing tag for <Route>.
+(App.js)(18) broken instance

+Solution: Reading the error code and recognizing the JSX instance was broken.

+2. Error: Invariant failed: You should not use <Link> outside a <Router>

+ Solution: Importing Browser Router into Index.js file.

+3. Needed to refractor the code because inability to render different links.

+  Solution: Moving Switch and router to Nav file.

+4. Styling width of 50px needed to be added needed to be included

+5. Try catch missing isError property in setState.
+   Solution: added to setState object

+6. Locations not rendering
+   Solution: Added get locations to ComponentDidMount and included await to the axios call.

+7. Berries weren't displaying data
+ Solution: Changed the parameter names and how the component was receiving data.

+(All cypress home file tests passing)

 Afterwards, you should work on styling:

 Import two fonts (of your choosing) from Google Fonts.
 The first font should be the font you use for header text and the second one should be for input/body/search result text.